 7. Revenge of the Sith

-We entering the more problematic half of the list, where the films are still diverting but the flaws are progressively hard to ignore.
+We entering the more problematic section of the list, where the films are still diverting but the flaws are progressively hard to ignore.
 This film handles the fall of the Jedi and the failure of the republic pretty well.
 The battle between Obi-Wan and Anakin is spectacular stuff, though suffers from CGI overkill.
 In fact as with all the prequel films, the fussy CGI often works against the atmosphere and the choreography.
-Aside from Ian McDiarmid as Palpatine, once people open their mouths the hideous wooden dialogue ruins all the good work elsewhere.
+Aside from Ian McDiarmid as Palpatine, pale, calm and sonorous, once people open their mouths the hideous wooden dialogue ruins all the good work elsewhere.
 That goes double whenever it’s supposed to humorous.

 8. The Clone Wars

 As a piece of escapist family friendly action adventure, this works jolly well.
 The art design is ingenious.
-Ahsoka turns out to one of the series most engaging young characters.
+Ahsoka turns out to one of the series’ most engaging young characters.

 10. Rise of Skywalker

 The saga sadly ends with this Frankenstein’s monster of a film, patched together by a studio over-reacting to criticism and fearful of losing money.
 Sadly, most of the interesting ideas brought in by The Last Jedi are thrown out, along with a lot of story logic.
-It’s a hollow film with moments brightness such as the colourful festival on Pasaana, but mostly its one long chase after another, spliced with lazy borrowing from Return of the Jedi.
+It’s a hollow film with moments of brightness such as the colourful festival on Pasaana, but mostly it’s one long chase after another, spliced with lazy borrowing from Return of the Jedi.